ISSUIUC/GNC-SILSIM/README.md

 pip install -r requirements.txt

+## Running 6DOF Simulation

+PySIM is a 6DOF RK-4 based simulation that generates sensor data in MIDAS Trimmed CSV format.
+This simulated data can then be used to test the EKF implementation.

+To run the simulation:
+python 6DOF/simulation/pysim.py

+The simulation will:
+- Run a 6DOF rocket flight simulation
+- Generate sensor data (barometer, accelerometer, gyroscope, orientation)
+- Output a MIDAS format CSV file to `data/6DOF_RK4_SIMULATED.csv`

+This output file can then be used with `test_ekf.cpp` to test the EKF implementation (see Commands section below).

 ## Commands (in order)
 From the root of the folder, to compile the C++ files, run `cd gnc`